ssosik/markdown_query/README.md

 ```
 # Index a source directory, note the single quotes used here to prevent the
 # shell from expanding the wildcard here
-xq update '/path/to/files/*.md'
+xq [db dir] update '/path/to/files/*.md'

-# Run a query against an index
+# Run an interactive query against an index
-xq
+xq [db dir]
-xq query "some starting query"
+```

+# Note on Markdown+Frontmatter format

+I would like to make this pluggable, but for now it's hardcoded to look for Markdown+Frontmatter files like this:

+    ---
+    author: Steve Sosik
+    date: 2021-01-15T08:23:24-05:00
+    tags:
+    - vim
+    title: How to grep open buffers in Vim
+    ---

+    Run this command

+    ```
+    :bufdo vimgrepadd [search] % | copen
     ```

 # Requirements